Higher-Stark/JOS/lab5/notes.md

 For `duppage()`, we just check the `PTE_SHARE` bit.
 If true, we copy it into child's memory space.
 The permission is almost the same as it in parent, but dirty bit should be cleared.
 Use `PTE_SYSCALL` is a neat way to mask out relevant bits.

 For `copy_shared_pages()`, we just walk through the child's page table.
 Copy the mapping for those shared pages.

+### Exercise 9
+As this lab is going to run a shell in console, we need to handle keyboard interrupt for user environment.
+We need to dispatch keyboard IRQ to `kbd_intr()` to accept keyboard input.
+And dispatch serial IRQ to handle to serial port event.